--
+Final Version Release - Work ENABLED Template Rule details Name

-Rule details Final Version Release - Work Template
+0 Rule details Final Version Release - Work Template

-U Audit log Description
+۵ Audit log Description

-When: Version created
+ð When: Version created

 Matches ^[0-9]+\.[0-9]+\.[0-9]+\$ Scope Single project ~

 Then: Create a new Projects

-Story SCR ~
+ľ Story SCR ''

 in SCR (SCR) Allow rule trigger Check to allow other rule actions to trigger this rule.
-Only enable this need this rule to execute in response to another rule. if yo
+Only enable t need this rule to execute in response to another rule. his if yo

-Ð And: Create a new Notify on error
+• And: Create a new Notify on error

-Story E-mail rule owner once when rule starts failing after success ~
+Ī Story E-mail rule owner once when rule starts failing after success ''

-SCR (SCR) Owner
+in SCR (SCR) Owner

-🖪 admin ~
+🖪 admin ''

 Ð Add component The owner will receive emails when the rule fails.

 Created

 a day ago

 Updated

 a few seconds ago

 Actor

-automation-executor ~
+Automation-executor ''

 Actions defined in this rule will be performed by the user selected as the actor.

 Cancel Save